AADA

 Second Year — New York

-AADA advanced scene study is undertaken using the principles of relaxation, concentration, objectives, actions and moment-to-moment spontaneity as a base.
+Advanced scene study is undertaken using the principles of relaxation, concentration, objectives, actions and moment-to-moment spontaneity as a base.
 Roles assigned require more imaginative extensions of technique, greater stretch, specificity, personalization and justification, along with more intensive background research for character work.
-Scenes assigned may include the works of Ibsen, Chekhov, Strindberg and Shaw, as well as other modern and contemporary playwrights.

 On-Camera Technique: Scene Study

-Students continue the study and application of basic and advanced acting techniques through rehearsal and performance of roles that may be in projects, one-act or full-length AADA productions.
+Students continue the study and application of basic and advanced acting techniques through rehearsal and performance of roles that may be in projects, one-act or full length productions.

 Styles I: Text to Song